 Businesses are asking law firms to go beyond traditional legal service delivery models to help them achieve their objectives.
 They seek innovative partnerships with in-house teams to efficiently handle projects on time and under budget.
 In this session, we’ll hear how companies have used ALSPs, including Womble’s own GCSolutions, to their advantage in areas like operations, project management, and pricing.

 Has Office Space Become a Dinosaur Because We Are All Working Successfully from Home?
 (No, But Your Employees Will Want Changes.)

-- Nellie Sullivan, Partner, Womble Bond Dickinson
+- Nellie Sullivan, Former Firm Attorney, Womble Bond Dickinson

 - Audra Cunningham, EVP & Chief Administrative Officer, T. Dallas Smith & Company, LLC

 Many companies (delightedly) surprised themselves by their ability to rapidly enable their workforces to successfully work from home despite previous barriers (including internal policies to the contrary) to such arrangements.
 Is the genie out of the bottle?
 When the pandemic no longer requires such arrangements, will workers want to come back to offices?
 Will employers utilize the chance to cut the high cost of office rents and require that more of their workforces work from home?
 Our session explores the changing approaches to office space – what is a fad, and what is likely to be a trend?

 Intellectual Property: Protecting Innovation at the Intersection of Artificial Intelligence and Life Sciences